Visitation at Broward County Detention Center, FL.

 Common Questions

-Who can visit a youth at Broward County Detention Center?
+Who is allowed to visit a youth at Broward County Detention Center?

-Parents, grandparents, and legal guardians are approved visitors.
-Other visitors are allowed only by court order or with specific approval from the Superintendent or designee.
+Parents, grandparents, and legal guardians are listed as approved visitors.
+All other visitors must have a court order or be approved by the Superintendent or a designee.
+Make sure you are on the approved list before you go.

 Other Guides for Broward County Detention Center, FL